elyograg/blankgradle/README.md

     - Uses slf4j as the logging framework.
     - Uses logback as the final logging destination.
     - Uses JUnit4 for a test framework.
     - Automatically gets new minor and point releases of dependencies.
+Adjust build.gradle if you don't want this.
     - Has a "dist" target that builds a jar with dependencies.
-It specifies the class with a `main` method so it can be started with `java -jar filename.jar`.
+The build.gradle file specifies the class with a `main` method so it can be started with `java -jar filename.jar`.
   - settings.gradle
     - Just defines the project name.
-  - `changeme`
+  - changeme
     - A bash script that can handle `JAVA_HOME`, finds the jar, and starts it with all commandline options sent to script.
+You'll want to rename and edit this script if you plan to use it.